 Less Upfront Costs

 Generally speaking, a down payment tends to be a lot more costly than a deposit.
 There’s also the matter of property taxes and insurance.
 For many renters, the reason to rent tends to have a lot to do with finances.
 Sure, buying a home can be less costly in the long run, but not everyone has the luxury of paying all of the upfront costs that it takes to own a home.
 Not only are the upfront costs the issue, but having an unstable source of income can be a problem as well.
 For some, the consistent costs of renting is a lot more realistic for their finances.
 For that reason, renting can be a better option.
+Additionally, there are affordable renters insurance policies that can help you replace any of your personal property that is destroyed in a fire or other disaster.

 Having a Landlord